PoliUniLu/cora/paper/paper.md

 # Summary

-Combinational Regularity Analysis (CORA) [@thiem_et_al_forth] is a new member of the family of configurational comparative methods (CCMs).
+Combinational Regularity Analysis (CORA) [@thiem_et_al_2022] is a new member of the family of configurational comparative methods (CCMs).
 The most sophisticated CCMs infer INUS structures from sets of configurational data [@thiem_2022a].
 CORA generalizes the capabilities of existing CCMs.
 By means of Boolean optimization algorithms for multi-output data, CORA can infer INUS structures that include complex conjunctive effects.
 The accompanying and eponymous package `CORA` is an open-source Python tool, hosted on GitHub and deployed on the Google Colab platform, with which such structures can be identified.

 # Statement of need